arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 2. Whether the OID returns a single value or a table
 3. The return variable type for each value (metric) returned

-    Some common variable types seen are:
+    Some common variable types are:
       - Counter32
       - Counter64
       - INTEGER